-The specific proposals to be considered and acted upon at the Annual Meeting are summarized in the accompanying Notice and are described in more detail in this proxy statement.
-On March 23, 2001, the record date for determination of stockholders entitled to notice of and to vote at the Annual Meeting, 148,441,712 shares of our common stock, \$0.0005 par value, were issued and outstanding.
-Each stockholder is entitled to one vote for each share of common stock held by such stockholder on March 23, 2001.
+The specific proposals to be considered and acted upon at the Annual Meeting are summarized in the accompanying Notice and are described in more detail in this Proxy Statement.
+On March 28, 2002, the record date for determination of stockholders entitled to notice of and to vote at the Annual Meeting, 154,041,112 shares of our common stock, \$0.0005 par value, were issued and outstanding.
+Each stockholder is entitled to one vote for each share of common stock held by such stockholder on March 28, 2002.
 Our Certificate of Incorporation does not provide for cumulative voting with respect to the election of directors.
 Provided a quorum is present, the three nominees for directors who receive the highest number of votes will be elected.
-The affirmative vote of a majority of the shares of common stock issued and outstanding is required for approval of the amendment of our Certification of Incorporation.
 The other matters submitted for stockholder approval at this Annual Meeting will be decided by the affirmative vote of a majority of shares present in person or represented by proxy and entitled to vote on each such matter.
 Abstentions with respect to any matter are treated as shares present or represented and entitled to vote on that matter and thus have the same effect as negative votes.
 If, however, shares are not voted by the broker who is the record holder of the shares, or if shares are not voted in other circumstances in which proxy authority is defective or has been withheld with respect to any matter, these non-voted shares are not deemed to be present or represented for purposes of determining whether stockholder approval of that matter has been obtained, but are counted for quorum purposes.
 All votes will be tabulated by the inspector of election appointed for the Annual Meeting who will separately tabulate affirmative and negative votes, abstentions and broker non-votes.